gpteng-org/gptengineer.app/README.md

 ## What

-Do you have too many ideas and want to have more products?
-You might have come to the right place.

 [gptengineer.app](https://gptengineer.app) enables anyone to:

 - Specify what to build
 - AI creates a website and display it
 - Edit using natural language
 - One-click deploy

+If you have too many ideas and want to have more products you might have come to the right place in other words.

 The code is not here on github, but you can try it [here](https://gptengineer.app).